lorciv/sbdioi40/README.md

 Also, all applications must live in a project called "sbdioi40".

-If all these preconditions are met, the package will be able to identify applications and manage them.
+If all these preconditions are met, the package will be able to identify applications and manage them successfully.

 ## Basic usage